Sam Gilliam, abstract artist who went beyond the frame, dies at 88

 The family settled in Louisville during World War II.
 In 1955, Mr. Gilliam graduated from the University of Louisville with a bachelor's degree in creative art.
 After a brief stint as an Army clerk in Japan, he returned to his alma mater and received a master’s degree in painting in 1961.

 At the time, Mr. Gilliam worked largely in a representational vein, depicting faceless, shadowy human figures on traditional stretched canvases.
-Like many artists before and since, a career as a teacher seemed a logical, if not inevitable path.
+As with many artists before and since, a career as a teacher seemed a logical, if not inevitable path.

 In 1962, Mr. Gilliam arrived in Washington, following his college sweetheart and new bride, the former Dorothy Butler, who had just been hired as a Post reporter and would later become a columnist for the paper.
 The marriage ended in divorce.